Amazon Store Credit Card 2023 Review

 Why it’s worth it to get the Amazon Prime credit card instead

-Amazon store credit cards vs. other top rewards cards: Which one helps you save the most?
+Amazon store cards vs. other rewards credit cards

 Here’s a quick rundown of the top card alternatives for Amazon shoppers:

 The gives you cash back for making supermarket purchases each year.

 If your grocery store sells Amazon.com gift cards, you can use the Blue Cash Preferred card to save money on gift cards you buy.